Psycokwet/pong/PR_convention.md

 No questions are stupids :)

-If you take on yourself to do changes on the pr (fixing typos on doc, or any other code issues you saw), please, comment about those in the pr.
+If you see some fix that you can achieve yourself, please, create a sub branch, commit your change there, and offer the updates you did from this branch, to the branch you were reviewing.
+So that the person who was working on this can discuss the change or accept them in the best conditions.